1

 Cary Medical Center is seeking a detail-oriented and collaborative Discharge Analyst to join our team.
 This position plays a key role in coordinating, monitoring, reviewing, and facilitating the timely and accurate discharge process for patients throughout the organization.

-The Discharge Analyst works closely with nursing, case management, providers, registration, billing, utilization review, and ancillary departments to help ensure discharge documentation and related processes are completed accurately, efficiently, and in compliance with regulatory standards.
+The Discharge Analyst is responsible for coordinating, monitoring, reviewing, and facilitating the timely and accurate discharge process for patients at Cary Medical Center.
+This position works collaboratively with nursing, case management, providers, registration, billing, utilization review, and ancillary departments to ensure discharge documentation, are completed accurately and efficiently.

 Why Cary Medical Center?